-You don’t need to provide us with specific evidence for each overseas reprocessor if the exports of UK packaging waste are going to an EU or OECD country for recovery.
+You do not need to provide us with specific evidence for each overseas reprocessor if you’re exporting UK packaging waste to an EU country or OECD country for recycling.
 The only exception is when exporting glass packaging.
 Here the environment regulator must have full site details to assess if the site is capable of remelt.

-You need to provide us with specific evidence.
+You need to provide us with full site details and specific evidence.
 This could be:

 - a statement from the competent authority proving the overseas site receiving the packaging waste material is regulated and meets broadly equivalent standards

-- a valid photocopy of the site’s environmental licence or permit relating to that process plus translation
+- a photocopy which must show the site’s environmental licence or permit relating to that process plus translation

-- a statement from the reprocessor that the site is regulated, and works to broadly equivalent environmental standards to those that apply in the EU.
-You must also provide details of the regulations the site works to:
+- a statement from the reprocessor that the site is regulated, and works to broadly equivalent environmental standards to those that apply in the EU along with:

 - contact details for the competent environment regulator